-Luke is a Senior Lawyer at Corney & Lind Lawyers.
+Luke is an Associate at Corney & Lind Lawyers.
 He was admitted to the Supreme Court of Queensland in 2019 after graduating with a Bachelor of Laws (Honours) at the University of Queensland and obtaining a Graduate Diploma from the College of Law.

 Luke has always had a genuine passion for people and community.
 He understands that the legal system can be a precarious and difficult arena for those outside law and so he is passionate about guiding clients through the legal process to a ‘fresh start’ on the other side.